albertomonari/Real-Estate-Market-Data-Exploration-in-major-French-cities-Pyspark/README.md

 The objective of this project is to perform real estate data exploration of major French cities to understand very well the real estate market in France.

-The dataset used is a 5-years data history of real estate transactions in France (real_estate_transactions.csv).
+The [dataset](real_estate_transactions.csv) used is a 5-years data history of real estate transactions in France.

 The dataset contains details for each transaction: sale date, localization (city, postal code), type of residence, type of sale, land area, living area, number of rooms, price, etc.).